Legal Notices

 The United States Department of Education recently passed new regulations requiring all institutions that receive Title IV federal financial aid to provide contact information in each state and U.S. territory where students may file a complaint.

-Morgan Community College students who have a complaint should try to resolve the issues through contact with appropriate area: Student Services, Academic Services or Administrative Services; or through the MCC Student Grievance process.
+Morgan Community College students who have a complaint should try to resolve the issues through contact with appropriate area: Student Services, Academic Services or Administrative Services; or through the MCC Student Complaint process.

-Should a complaint not be resolved through the means mentioned above, below are links to Morgan Community College’s regional accreditor and the other states and U.S. territories where complaints may be filed.
+Should a complaint not be resolved through the means mentioned above, below is a link to Morgan Community College’s regional accreditor.
 A complaint should be filed in the student’s state of residence.
-Please note: Morgan Community College does not maintain the state and territory websites, and information may change without Morgan Community College’s knowledge.
+If you are residing outside of Colorado while attending Morgan Community College, in many cases you can file a complaint in the state where you are residing.
+The SAN website can provide you with state agencies that manage the student complaint process.
+Please note, Morgan Community College does not maintain the state and territory websites, and information may change without Morgan Community College’s knowledge.

 The Higher Learning Commission